 Cal.
 Code Regs., tit.
-14, sec 15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of existing or former use are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
-This project involves installation of at least 100 Level 2 and at least 10 Direct Current Fast Charger (DCFC) charging ports at approximately 18 different existing sites/structures in the County of Sonoma.
-The charging ports will be installed in existing parking lots at municipal facilities owned by County of Sonoma.
-The L2 charging ports have an approximate size of (12" x 6" x 20") and the DCFC charging ports have an approximate size of (76.8 " x 32.3 " x 23.6 ").
-This project involves negligible or no expansion of existing pavement and will connect to existing electrical infrastructure.
-Therefore, the project falls within section 15301 and will not have a significant effect on the environment.
+14, Section 15301 Existing Facilities provides that the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features which involve negligible or no expansion of use beyond that existing at the time of the responsible agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
+This project involves installation of ten direct current fast chargers at the Fleet Services Yard on Temple Avenue and involves no expansion of existing and former use of the sites.
+Therefore, this project is exempt under California Code of Regulations, title 14, section 15301 and will not have a significant effect on the environment.